osnioliveirazup/study-plans/README.md

 # Study Plans
 Study plans for learning different subjects.
+Includes a template by Alberto/Danilo.